From Here to Infirmary: Composition and lyrics

-Musically, the sound of From Here to Infirmary has been described as pop-punk, punk rock, and emo with more of a focus on melody.
+Musically, the sound of From Here to Infirmary has been described as pop-punk and punk rock, with more of a focus on melody.
 Skiba explained that the band were moving in "a more pop direction", which he said they had always wanted to do, and "now have just perfected it."
 Andriano considered it a turning point for the band musically: "From Here to Infirmary definitely started to shape things up with more of a straight up rock kind of sound.
 I think the previous two albums are really great, but are a bit meandering.
 I think [From Here to Infirmary] is when Matt [Skiba] and I both realized that we wanted to tighten the screws a bit, simplify things a little and focus more on punching you in the nuts with our rock".
 Andriano wrote "Take Lots with Alcohol", "Another Innocent Girl", "I'm Dying Tomorrow", and "Crawl", while the rest of the songs were written by Skiba.

 The opening track "Private Eye" details loneliness and alcohol abuse, channeling the guitarwork of Green Day and Blink-182.
 "Mr. Chainsaw" was reminiscent of "Clavicle", a track from the band's debut studio album, Goddamnit (1998).
 "Stupid Kid" is a pop punk song that utilizes a staccato guitar riff.
 It recalled the early works of Green Day, while following track "Another Innocent Girl" evokes Maybe I'll Catch Fire song "You've Got So Far to Go".
 "You're Dead" is a slower song that came across like "San Francisco", another track from Goddamnit.
 The guitarwork in "You're Dead" was compared to that heard in "Fire Maple Song" (1993) by Everclear.
 "Armageddon" is an uptempo punk rock track.
 Andriano's vocals in the closing song "Crawl" earned it a comparison to the Smoking Popes.